A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Observations and Data Analysis

 We also performed a systematic search for oscillations in \kepler exoplanet hosts.
-Of the total 3611 stars classified as \texttt{CONFIRMED} or \texttt{CANDIDATE} on the NASA Exoplanet Archive \citep{koidr25}, 766 stars were observed in short--cadence, of which 8 targets were removed since they are classified as Delta Scuti pulsators or already detections in long--cadence data \citep{Yu_2018}.
+Of the total 3611 stars given an exoplanet disposition of confirmed or candidate on the NASA Exoplanet Archive \citep{koidr25}, 766 stars were observed in short--cadence, of which eight targets were removed since they are classified as Delta Scuti pulsators or already detections in long--cadence data \citep{Yu_2018}.
 In summary, we re--analyzed \kepler DR25 data for 4346 stars, of which 758 were confirmed or candidate exoplanet hosts.
 Table \ref{tb:tb-sample} provides a breakdown of the number of targets analyzed from each source catalog.